 - 120/240V AC output available

 - No fuel cut-off feature

 The Honda EU7000iAT1 7000 Inverter is probably the quietest and most reliable portable generator as a power backup system for your home during hurricane season.
-With 7000 watts of power, you shouldn’t have a problem to run the essential appliances in your home.
+With 7000 watts of power, you shouldn’t have a problem running the essential appliances in your home.
 Just don’t run the A/C system at the same time and you’ll be fine.
 It’s a huge purchase but it will last a very long time and offers amazing runtime with the fuel injection system.

 Champion 3800-Watt Dual Fuel Portable Generator – Best Backup For Essential Items And Off-Grid Living

-The Champion 3800-Watt Dual Fuel RV Ready Portable Generator is the most affordable but less powerful in the list.
+The Champion 3800-Watt Dual Fuel RV Ready Portable Generator is the most affordable but less powerful on the list.
 However, it is one of the most popular portable generators for people who need adequate power backup without spending a bomb.

 Click the image to view on Amazon